terraform-aws-modules/terraform-aws-eks/README.md

 - Repeat until all old nodes are drained
 - Cluster autoscaler will terminate the old nodes after 10-60 minutes automatically

-You can also use a 3rd party tool like Gruntwork's kubergrunt.
+You can also use a third-party tool like Gruntwork's kubergrunt.
 See the [`eks deploy`](https://github.com/gruntwork-io/kubergrunt#deploy) subcommand.

 <h4>How can I use Windows workers?</h4>